HaraldBerthelsen/voice-stts_no_nst-hsmm/README.md

-### The following are generic voice packaging instructions, slightly modified in this case.
+### The following are generic voice packaging instructions.
 When the Norwegian language files for Marytts are finished and merged these instructions should apply.

 ### Building the voice